What is an innovation challenge?

 9. Post-project communication

-You shouldn’t stop when the actual competition has finished.
-Post-project communication is an essential element of the process.
+You shouldn't stop when the actual competition has finished.
+Post-project communication is an essential element of the innovation challenge process.

-In this step, you need to tell the that the innovation challenge is over and how to get in touch with your organization in case of questions.
-You should thank the teams for participating and let them know what they will get out of it.
+In this step, you need to communicate that the innovation challenge is over and how to get in touch with your organization in case of questions.
+You should thank the teams for participating and let them know what they will get from it.

 Share information on the implementation and the status of the ideas.
 Also, let them know about the gained benefits and new courses of action adopted based on the challenge.

-A good practice is to inform 2-3 times in the 6 months after the challenge about the benefits and the state of implementation.
+A good practice is to inform 2-3 times in the 6 months after the challenge about the state of implementation.

 For future innovation competitions, collect and provide feedback to improve activities.
 One feedback method to use is the NPS.
 Remember to keep the survey short to get a good response rate.